| The sections to be presented will

 play) resistent to maternal interruption has been observed

+in ruminating infants.
 In young children the persistence

 or appearance of rumination is often preceded by a tendency